 With its pioneering exploration of movement and multisensory experience and attempt to push painting as a medium into fresh, filmic territory, this piece is now considered a key work in the history of abstraction.
 Grant himself is generally regarded as one of the most gifted and consistently adventurous of the Bloomsbury artists, alongside his long term lover, Vanessa Bell.
 Tellingly, Grant and Bell were the only artists from the group to feature works in New York's Museum of Modern Art's global survey Inventing Abstraction in 2013, with critics singling this piece out for particular praise.

-Gouache, watercolor, and collage on mounted paper - The Tate Museum
+Gouache, watercolor, and collage on mounted paper - Collection of the Tate, United Kingdom

 Still Life On Corner of A Mantelpiece

 Still Life On Corner Of A Mantelpiece, one of Bell's most important works from her Post-Impressionist phase, is an intensely colorful rendition of the mantelpiece at her house in Bloomsbury, 46 Gordon Square.
 It's painted from a low vantage point and depicts paper flowers made by members of the Omega Workshops and a pile of boxes in various bright hues.
 Between 1914 - 16, Bell was highly influenced by other European painters - her radical use of bold colors feels decidedly Fauvist, while the painting's abstracted forms are clearly reminiscent of Cubism.